aaplab1/aaplab1.github.io/resources.md

 ## Resources

 Here you can find a collection of resources that we use or have used in the lab.
-Feel free to download adapt them to fit your needs.
+Feel free to download and adapt them to fit your needs.

 ### LaTeX